Quantum Circuit Completeness: Extensions and Simplifications: Introduction

-The paper is structured as follows: In \Cref{sec:vanillaQC}, we consider vanilla quantum circuits together with a new equational theory $\QC$.
-We prove the completeness of $\QC$ first for the fragment of $1$-CNot circuits,\footnote{The sub-class of quantum circuits made of at most one CNot gate.} that we then use to derive the remaining equations of the already known complete equational theory introduced in \cite{CHMPV}.
+The paper is structured as follows.
+In \Cref{sec:vanillaQC}, we consider vanilla quantum circuits together with a new equational theory $\QC$.
+We prove the completeness of $\QC$ first for the fragment of $1$-CNot circuits,\footnote{The sub-class of quantum circuits made of at most one CNot gate.} that we then use to derive the remaining equations of the already known complete equational theory $\QCold$ introduced in \cite{CHMPV}.
 In \Cref{sec:QCiso}, we introduce an extension of vanilla quantum circuits with $\ket 0$-state initialisation.
 Universal for isometries, such quantum circuits with initialisation are introduced as an intermediate step towards circuits with ancillae and/or discard.
-We add to the equational theory $\QC$ two basic equations involving qubit-initialisation, and show the completeness of the augmented equational theory $\QCiso$ using a particular circuit decomposition based on the so-called cosine-sine decomposition of unitary maps.
-The completeness of $\QCiso$ is the cornerstone for providing complete equational theories for quantum circuits with ancillae ($\QCancilla$ in \Cref{sec:QCancilla}) --~which additionally allow for the release of qubits when they are in a specific state~-- and for quantum circuits with qubit discarding ($\QCground$ in \Cref{sec:QCdiscard}) --~which allows the tracing out of any qubits.
+We add to the equational theory $\QC$ two basic equations involving qubit-initialisation, and provide a proof of completeness of the augmented equational theory $\QCiso$ using a particular circuit decomposition based on the so-called cosine-sine decomposition of unitary maps.
+The completeness of $\QCiso$ is extended to provide complete equational theories for quantum circuits with ancillae ($\QCancilla$ in \Cref{sec:QCancilla}) --~which additionally allow for the release of qubits when they are in a specific state~-- and for quantum circuits with qubit discarding ($\QCground$ in \Cref{sec:QCdiscard}) --~which allows the tracing out of any qubits.
 Both extensions provide alternative representations of multi-controlled gates, allowing the simplification of the remaining intricate rule --~which acts on an unbounded number of qubits~-- into its 2-qubit version.